-Liverpool City Region Combined Authority Approves £24m Funding for Parkside Link Road in St Helens
+Combined Authority approves £24m funding for Parkside Link Road

-At a meeting earlier today, Liverpool City Region Combined Authority approved funding of £23.8m for the Parkside Link Road project, expected to enable the creation of 3000 new jobs.
+At a meeting earlier today, the Combined Authority approved funding of £23.8m for the Parkside Link Road project in St Helens.

 The new 3.3km road will connect the A49 in Newton-le-Willows directly with the M6 at Junction 22, and will act as a by-pass to divert traffic away from Newton-le-Willows, Winwick and Hermitage Green, as well as unlocking significant commercial development and wider economic benefits.

-Derek Long, Council Leader, St Helens Council said:
+Derek Long, Leader of St Helens Council, added:

 “As a member of the Combined Authority I have been keen to see this project get to this stage.
 For the city region as a whole the potential of Parkside is important especially as it is one of the city region projects referenced in the Northern Powerhouse Economic Review.
 This contributes to our wider vision that could ultimately generate thousands of jobs and help transform the economy of our area.”